craigsapp/ATON/index.md

 <span style="height:40px;"></span>

+<span style="font-weight:900; letter-spacing:2px;">ATON</span>
-**ATON** stands for "AT Object Notation."
-It has similar functionality to [JSON](http://en.wikipedia.org/wiki/JSON), with the main difference being that ATON property values are allowed to contain un-escaped line breaks.
+stands for "AT Object Notation."
+It has similar functionality to [JSON](http://en.wikipedia.org/wiki/JSON), with the main difference being that ATON property values are allowed to contain unescaped line breaks.
 Property names are indicated by starting a line with the "@" symbol, followed by the property name and then a colon (:).
 Property values follow the colon and may span multiple lines until